emberjs/website/source/blog/1991-07-13-the-ember-times-issue-55.md

 - Find a co-inspirator to iterate your ideas with 👭

-- Reach out to the cli-teams to get more ideas and feedback 💡
+- Reach out to the CLI Teams to get more ideas and feedback 💡

 - Get a couple of early reviewers 🤓